sezanzeb/JsPlot3D/USAGE.md

     <div style="width:300px; height:300px" id="foobar"></div>
 ```

-Create a new instance of Plot
+Create a new instance of Plot ("foobar" is the id of the container in the previous step)

 ```js
     var plot = new JSPLOT3D.Plot(document.getElementById("foobar"))